isLundy/openExploreDir/README.md

 <br />

 ## Installation
+You can install this script in your own way.

-You can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), it shows in the `PythonScripts` menu.
+Alternatively, you can directly install the [PythonScripts Toolkit for Nuke](https://github.com/isLundy/Nuke-PythonScripts-Toolkit.git), where the script shows in the `PythonScripts` menu.

 ![installation](./images/installation.png)